Faculty Members

 Loukas Zygouros

-Loukas J. Zygouros is specialized Maritime Lawyer, entitled to plead before the Court of Appeal.
+Loukas J. Zygouros is an Adjunct Professor of Maritime Law at Democritus University of Thrace, Law School.
+He is also a visiting lecturer, in Salvage Law, at Athens Law School of the University of Athens.
+He is specialized Maritime Lawyer, entitled to plead before the Supreme Court.
 He is member of the Athens Bar Association.
-He obtained his LL.B. and PhD in Maritime Law from Athens Law School and his LL.M. in Maritime Law from Cardiff University, U.K. From September 2006 until August 2008 he was appointed as a legal assistant at the Faculty of Commercial Law of Athens Law School.
-He is a visiting lecturer, in Salvage Law, at Athens Law School of the University of Athens.
-He has attended numerous International Maritime Law Conferences held in Piraeus.
+He obtained his LL.B. and PhD in Maritime Law from Athens Law School and his LL.M. in Maritime Law from Cardiff University, U.K. He has attended numerous International Maritime Law Conferences held in Piraeus.
 The main fields of his legal practice include Litigation and Legal Consultation both to individuals and companies in the fields of Civil, Commercial and Maritime Law.
-His research interests include: Admiralty law, Carriage of Goods by Sea and Charterparties, Law of Salvage and Oil Pollution, Marine Insurance and Corporate Law.
-He has published four monographs in the field of Maritime Law and one monograph in the field of Company Law.
-His fifth monograph in Maritime Law is forthcoming.
+His research interests include Admiralty law, Carriage of Goods by Sea and Charterparties, Law of Salvage and Oil Pollution, Marine Insurance and Corporate Law.
+He has published six monographs in the field of Maritime Law and one monograph in the field of Company Law.